pedrovicentealmeida/euroage_plus-project/README.md

 ## Organization

-This repository is organized into four main folders, each playing an essential role in the development and execution of the serious game.
+This repository is organized into four main folders, each playing an essential role in the design and implementation of the serious game.
 Below is a brief description of each folder:

 1. **`interface_program`**:
    This folder contains two subfolders related to the therapist's interface: one for the server and another for the client.
 Together, they allow the therapist's interface to run, retrieving patient data stored in a pre-populated database.